MrVineetPatil/amex_codestreet_2020/amex_codestreet_react/README.md

 ## What it does
 fundIt is a an app for small businesses to get crowdfunding by retails investors for equity.
 <ul>
-<li>Users can login and authenticate their credentials via Apple/Google/Email</li>
+<li>Startups can verify their credentials and validate to create an account on the web platform</li>
 <li>Startups can post data such as PDFs, Images, and Text to supplement their crowdfunding campaign and help investors to make investment decisions</li>
-<li>Investors can browse all campaigns via a Tab view</li>
+<li>Startups can browse all requests from investors </li>
-<li>Investors can find directions to crowdfunding campaigns on a Map View</li>
-<li>Investors can schedule a virtual meeting with the representative of startup that will help investor know about the future plans of the business</li>
+<li>Startup representatitves can schedule a virtual meeting with the large sum investors that will help investor know about the future plans of the business</li>
 <li>Investors can pay as much as $10 for a share in the startup’s equity offered in the crowdfunding campaign</li>
-<li>Investors can view their past investments & their total portfolio on a profile view</li>
 <li>Startups can check the status of their crowdfunding campaign on their profile panel</li>
 <li>Startups can checkout the funds raised from the crowdsourced campaign via Apple/Google Pay to Apple/Google Wallets in a virtual FundIt card</li>
 </ul>